Albert0i/MoreOnQueryingChinese/README.cont.md

 242) "3"
 ```

-When you use Redis’s [ZINTER](https://redis.io/docs/latest/commands/zinter/) command to intersect two or more **sorted sets**, the resulting scores depend on the **aggregation method** you choose.
+When we use Redis’s [ZINTER](https://redis.io/docs/latest/commands/zinter/) command to intersect two or more **sorted sets**, the resulting scores depend on the **aggregation method** you choose.
 By default, Redis **adds the scores** of matching members across all sets.

 **Aggregation Modes**